confws/confws.github.io/_pages/call-for-papers.md

 #### Reconfiguring Systems and Practices for Sustainability: An Integrated Approach

-Pushing the boundaries of reconfiguration strategies for sustainability
+<span style="color:green">Pushing the boundaries of reconfiguration strategies for sustainability</span>

 The urgent global challenges of environmental crises and resource scarcity necessitate a fundamental shift toward more sustainable production and consumption models.
 In particular, transitioning from a linear to a circular production model is increasingly recognized as essential for corporate survival and competitiveness in European markets (link to the European agenda).
 Accordingly, the special focus will encompass two key analytical perspectives:
 {: .text-justify}